jbcodeforce/yarfba/docs/sa/resiliency.md

 * Assess what is the current method to detect downtime, and the definition of downtime.
 Moving to a standby region cost time and effort, getting a clear assessment of what downtime means is very important before triggering the failover.
 Is it latency? is it missing orders?
 * Get an application inventory by category of criticality, including compliance requirements
 * What is the process in place to alert human for downtime?
-* What are the current observalbiltiy practice?
+* What are the current observability practice?
 * What is the recovery strategy?

 [Operational Readiness Review (ORR)](https://docs.aws.amazon.com/wellarchitecttandted/latest/operational-readiness-reviews/wa-operational-readiness-reviews.html) has questions and tools to help understand current state, assess risks, and presents best practices to create highly available, resilient systems.